Peptic ulcersDuodenal ulcers; Gastric ulcers; Helicobacter pylori; H pylori

 Acetaminophen.
 Acetaminophen (Tylenol, Anacin-3) is the most common alternative to NSAIDs.
 It is inexpensive and generally safe.
 Acetaminophen poses far less of a gastrointestinal risk than NSAIDs.
 However, patients who take high doses of acetaminophen for long periods of time are at risk for liver damage, particularly if they drink alcohol.
 Acetaminophen also may pose a small risk for serious kidney complications in people who already have kidney disease.
 The current recommended maximum daily dose of acetaminophen is 4 grams (4,000 mg).
 Patients should be aware that over 600 drug products contain acetaminophen, including common over the counter cold and flu medicine.
 The FDA has called for manufacturers to limit the amount of acetaminophen to 325 mg per dose, tablet, or capsule in all combination products.
 The total maximum daily amount is 4,000 mg, but it is advised to take no more than 2000 mg daily if the patient drinks alcohol.

 COX-2 Inhibitors (Coxibs).
 Coxibs block an inflammation-promoting enzyme called COX-2.
 This drug class may work as well as NSAIDs and cause less gastrointestinal distress.
-However, following numerous reports of cardiovascular events with COX-2 inhibitors, only Celecoxib (Celebrex) is still available, and it must be used with great care.
-(Regular NSAIDs also increase the risk of cardiovascular events.)

 - Medicines which combine a more traditional NSAID with a PPI are about as effective as switching to Celecoxib (Celebrex).